Jooxbac/Django-REST-Framework-API-Project/README.md

 py manage.py migrate
 ```

+`makemigrations`command scans models changes on the apps registered on the projects `INSTALLED_APPS`, on `settings.py`, and create a .py file in the app's migrations folder, describing the changes to be made to the database.
+`migrate`command applies the specified changes: reads pending migrations files and executes them orderly to synchonize the models with the database, modifying the actual structure of the database.
+It also updates the Django's migrations register, to make sure this is applied just once.

 2. ### Creating serializers.py

+For more info on Django's REST framework operations, take a look at its [docs](https://www.django-rest-framework.org/).
-Inside the app folder we create a `serializers.py` file.
+In the app folder we create a `serializers.py` file.
 Serializers allow us to call an special model of REST framework.

 <!-- UserViewSet, es una forma de convertir los datos de Python en JSON, y seleccionar quien podrá ver los datos. -->

 3. ### Creating api.py

+ViewSet: allows Django to convert Python data to JSON objects that will be offered to the client for consulting.
+We can also select who will be able to access this data.

 4. ### Creating urls. py